 When I’m not working, I enjoy writing (hence the blog) and watching films.
 My favourite film franchise would have to be Star Wars, which was the inspiration for the blog’s name.
 Other than that, I like to spend time keeping fit, but as I’m no fitness expert, I thought I would just stick to writing about technology – haha!

 How Did I Become a Software Engineer?

-The term “Software Engineer” isn’t really standardised in the field of IT, so often you might end up being referred to as a systems/software/web programmer, engineer or developer, depending on what your specific role entails.
+The term “Software Engineer” isn’t really standardised in the field of IT, so you might often end up being referred to as a systems/software/web programmer, engineer or developer, depending on what your specific role entails.
 But, generally speaking, they all do roughly the same job.

 To become a Software Engineer, you need some technical abilities and a strong interest in the field.
-Often, many jobs require qualifications, including a degree.
-I did my degree in Computer Science, as it’s the most common degree needed to get into the field, but you can often study similar subjects like mathematics, physics or electronics and still be suitable for the role.
+Often, the jobs require qualifications, including a degree.
+I did my degree in Computer Science, as it’s the most common degree needed to get into the field, but you can study similar subjects like mathematics, physics or electronics and still be suitable for the role.
 It’s worth checking that out before you start a course, but like I said, as long as it’s relevant to computing or maths in some way, you’re usually on to a winner.

-I also did manage to get some work experience in a company local to me, which can really help boost your CV and make you stand out – as cliche as it sounds, it’s true.
-Often, businesses recognise and value a certain level of work experience over just a degree as it demonstrates a real-life experience, which cannot always be catered for in an academic course alone.
+I also did manage to get some work experience in a company local to me – which can really help boost your CV and make you stand out – as cliche as it sounds, it’s true.
+Often, businesses recognise and value a certain level of work experience over just a degree as it demonstrates real-life experience, which cannot always be catered for in an academic course alone.
 Some courses offer work experience or the opportunity for an internship, so that’s also something worth looking into.